JuliaDynamics/DynamicalBilliards.jl/docs/src/tutorials/ray-splitting.md

 Upon collision a particle may propagate through an obstacle (transmission & refraction) or be reflected.
 Following the mindset of this package, implementing a ray-splitting billiard requires only three very simple steps.

 ## Ray-Splitting Obstacles
 First, an obstacle that supports ray-splitting is required to be present in your billiard table.
 The only new feature these obstacles have is an additional Boolean field called `where`.
-This field notes on which side of the obstacle the particle is currently propagating *(if you are wondering how a distance can change sign, see the tutorial on Defining your own Obstacles)*.
+This field notes on which side of the obstacle the particle is currently propagating.

 The normal vector as well as the distance from boundary change sign depending on the value of `where`.
 The obstacles `Antidot` and `SplitterWall` are the equivalents of disk and wall for ray-splitting.
-To make your own defined obstacle support ray-splitting, visit this tutorial.

-> There is a simple reason for having extra Types to support ray-splitting: non ray-splitting Types
-> always perform 2 less operations in their innermost loops, saving a bit of time.
-Also, ray-splitting obstacles
-> are defined as `type` instead of as `immutable`.

 Let's add an `Antidot` to a billiard table: